 Plate Transfers and Personalized Plates

-Unless you live in Newfoundland and Labrador, the idea is simple: licence plates always stay with the seller of the vehicle.
-Newfoundland and Labrador reverse this idea and the plates always stay with the vehicle.
+Unless you live in Newfoundland and Labrador, the idea is simple: licence plates always stay with the vehicle's seller.
+Newfoundland and Labrador reverse this idea, and the plates always stay with the vehicle.

-If you want to show off your style or set your vehicle apart from the pack, personalized licence plates are a fun way to go.
-Each province has its own customizations, allowing you to spell something out in letters or numbers that expresses your personality.
+Personalized licence plates are a fun way to go if you want to show off your style or set your vehicle apart from the pack.
+Each province offers plate customizations, allowing you to spell something out in letters or numbers that express your personality.

-To obtain custom plates, you'll have to fill out a special form at each province in Canada.
-After review, the Ministry of Transportation or a similar governmental organization decides whether to issue the plates based on whether they pass certain tests (no vulgarity, promotion of crime, etc.).
+To obtain custom plates, you must complete a special form.
+After review, the Ministry of Transportation or a similar governmental organization decides whether to issue the plates based on them passing specific tests (no vulgarity, promotion of crime, etc.).
 Most personalized plates are renewable annually, regardless of the province.

 Does Motor Vehicle Registration Sound Overwhelming?
 Let Clutch Help

-Unless your dream growing up was to work at the Ministry of Transport of Ontario, motor vehicle registration isn't glamourous.
-But as a driver, it's essential to keep you legal, avoid fines, and streamline the car buying process.
+Unless your dream growing up was to work at the Ministry of Transport of Ontario, motor vehicle registration isn't glamorous.
+But as a driver, keeping you legal, avoiding fines, and streamlining the car buying process is essential.

-Disclaimer: Although this blog post touches on many of the points necessary to register a motor vehicle, make sure to review local regulations and laws before completing any transactions.
+Disclaimer: Although this blog post touches on many of the points necessary to register a motor vehicle, review local regulations and laws before completing any transactions.